-Where a technical matter is concerned, the court shall consider the report of the scrutineers and recommendations of the MSA Technical Consultant (where applicable), and may not ignore these.
+Where a technical matter is concerned, the court shall consider the report of the scrutineers and recommendations of the MSA Technical Consultant (where applicable).
+Said reports and/or recommendations shall be taken into account, and acted upon, by the court unless the court is reasonably of the view that they are simply incorrect and/or unfair and/or made with malicious intent.
 The merits of, or grounds for appeal, may not be heard before the court has established that the appeal has been lodged in terms of GCR 214 and GCR 219.
 The appellant may call witnesses in this regard.
 The appeal court shall then give a finding on the admissibility of hearing the appeal.
 An appellant dissatisfied with the finding may appeal to the higher court but shall confine the appeal to showing why the lower court erred in finding the original appeal to be inadmissible.
 If the higher court finds that in the circumstances prevailing at the time the appeal to the lower court/s was correctly lodged, the grounds of the appeal shall be referred to the lower appeal court involved for hearing.